 - Business Applications Co-sell Incentive Standard

 For details about the requirements to achieve these co-sell statuses, see Co-sell requirements.

 Benefits of co-sell ready status

 Co-sell ready status exposes your solutions to Microsoft sales teams.
 Co-selling with Microsoft sales teams and Microsoft partners helps you reach a vast community of Microsoft-managed customers to collaborate on sales opportunities that accelerate your business growth.

-To learn how to achieve co-sell ready and Azure IP co-sell status, see Co-sell ready and co-sell incentivized requirements.
+To learn how to achieve co-sell ready and Azure IP co-sell status, see Co-sell ready and co-sell incentive requirements.

-Azure IP Co-sell incentivized status can be applied to these offer types:
+Azure IP Co-sell incentive status can be applied to these offer types:

 - Azure Application

 - Azure Container